Skip to main content

 5. Three points are awarded for completion of all six general education courses required in the practical nursing program with a C or higher.

-It is highly recommended that students take the biology courses and other general education courses prior to beginning the nursing coursework.
 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of Alabama Transfers state transfer and articulation reporting system.

 Suggested Prior to Program Admission

 It is suggested that students complete the general education courses required for the practical nursing program prior to program admission.
-Please note that Math 116, Mathematical Application, or a higher level math such as MTH 100, Intermediate College Algebra, fulfills the Math requirement.
-SPH 106 or 107 fulfills the Speech requirement.
+Please note that Math 116, Mathematical Application, or a higher level math such as MTH 100, Intermediate College Algebra, fulfills the math requirement.
+SPH 106 or 107 fulfills the speech requirement.
 ORI 101, Orientation to College, will be required of first time college students.

 Item # Title Credits